 Look again at this post’s title: “Resources that Help Us Learn Quality Cold Emailing.”
 At the beginning, I wrote that quality emailing is a skill to be learned.
 And those 9 resources I listed and shortly described above will definitely help you in the process of learning how to grow your business with cold emails.
 But theoretical knowledge, even when supported by practical advice, is not enough.

 You can read all the ebooks and posts, watch all the webinars, and learn by heart all the slideshares, but that’s not enough to master cold emailing.
 You can abide by all the rules, follow all the smart tips, and still not see the results you expect.

-In order to acquire the skill, you need to practice a lot.
-And I mean, A LOT… The ebooks and blogs are just a good starting point.
-But trying and testing is the key to learn cold emailing which is relevant to your niche, adjusted to your target group of prospects, right for your product or service, and thus effective for your company.
+In order to acquire the skill, you need to practice.
+These ebooks and blogs are just a good starting point but trying and testing is the key to learn cold emailing which is relevant to your niche, adjusted to your target group of prospects, right for your product or service, and thus effective for your company.

 10 Golden Rules of Cold Email

 Writing a cold email is easy.
 That’s what people think – I mean the people who never tried writing one.
 It’s not easy for many reasons, but especially because we have to remember about so many things at once while writing it.
 Actually, we have to remember about at least 10 things.
 I call them the Golden Rules of Cold Email.
 Whether you're sending cold email for some time now, or you're just starting and have never sent your first cold email campaign yet, you should know them by heart.
 Here they are.